Ollitie/azure-resume/README.md

-# cloudresume
+# Azure resume
-My implementation of Cloud resume challenge
+My implementation of Cloud resume challenge, in Azure.